Chrome WebMCP · Early Preview

 Scans forms

 Discovers all <form> elements on page load and watches for new ones via MutationObserver.
-Forms with an existing toolname attribute are skipped — the browser handles those natively.
+Reads native toolname and tooldescription attributes when present, and enhances forms that are missing descriptions.

 02